L0L1P0P1/L0L1-N1X0S/README.md

 - **Testing Changes**: Use Git branches for experimenting with new configurations to avoid breaking your system.

 ### TODO
-- [ ] Add Homemanager For Managing Dotfiles
+- [ ] Add Home Manager for managing dotfiles
-- [ ] xdg/memo opening files. opening directories is a pain for e.g.
+- [ ] xdg/memo opening files—opening directories is a pain, e.g.
-- [ ] qt/gtk themes
+- [ ] Configure Qt/GTK themes
-- [ ] Cofigure Display Manager
+- [ ] Configure Display Manager
-- [ ] Add Molten For NixVim
+- [ ] Add Molten for NixVim
-- [ ] Add Keybinds For nixvim Neogit
+- [ ] Add `molten.nvim` to NixVim
-- [ ] Setup store sharing for multiple devices
+- [x] Setup store sharing for multiple devices
+- [x] Add keybinds for NixVim Neogit
+- [ ] Add `home.nix` support for all hosts
+- [ ] Improve modularization of configurations
+- [ ] Automate system updates using `nix` hooks
-- [ ] Add molten.nvim to nixvim
+- [ ] Add more NixOS services and optimizations
+- [ ] Improve documentation for better onboarding

 Happy hacking with NixOS!